Associate Professor of Politics and Public Policy

 Areas of Research/Interest: Public opinion and institutions in American politics; the formation of political attitudes; LGBT issues and politics

-I'm a contributor to the Monkey Cage blog at the Washington Post.
+I'm an occasional contributor to the Monkey Cage blog at the Washington Post.
 My posts are collected here.

 Egan, Patrick J. 2013.
 Partisan Priorities: How Issue Ownership Drives and Distorts American Politics.
 Cambridge University Press.